6 money-saving strategies to reduce school spending

 There is a difference between saving money across your multi-academy trust (MAT) or school and cutting costs and budgets.
 Saving money involves making informed strategic decisions that still contribute to achieving whole-school long-term priorities (like increased parental engagement).
 Whereas cost cutting is short-term budget reductions which may not be beneficial for student and staff wellbeing and progression (like slashing the creative resource budget or minimising the number of teaching assistants).

-6 ways to save money across your school
+6 ways school can save money

 1. Smart staffing strategy